-The local board has pay-for-performance measurements for employer services in the contract with the Title I program services contractor.
+The local board has moved away from the pay-for-performance piece for PY 22-23, which used to contain the measurements for employer services.
+For PY 22-23, the employer measurements, which include tracking of employers, utilization of services, and outcomes related to the services received, are included in the Title I program services contractor's statement of work.
 In addition, the local board may analyze the results of focus group meetings, industry partnership meetings, local employer surveys, business solutions representative meetings with employers, discussions with chambers and economic development agencies, state labor market information data, and data mined from local initiatives such as the local Workforce Needs Assessment currently being conducted to inform employer outcome results.

-• How will the local board support and promote a training strategy that leads to selfemployment?
-How might this strategy be used to help individuals or participants with barriers to employment (e.g., persons with disabilities and ex-offenders)?
+- How will the local board support and promote a training strategy that leads to selfemployment?
+How might this strategy be used to help individuals or participants with barriers to employment (e.g., persons with disabilities and ex-offenders)? - 4.
 Entrepreneurship and small business development have been identified as an important employment option for populations that have barriers to employment.
 Self-employment can offer individuals with disabilities greater workplace flexibility and income opportunities.
 These individuals may work locally, even at home, to contribute to economic growth.
 Youth can benefit from the leadership and financial management skills provided by entrepreneurship work experience, especially during a tight labor market.
 By partnering with the Small Business Development Centers (SBDCs), the local board provides access to more resources for prospective entrepreneurs and small business owners such as debt financing and equity financing via a number of financial assistance programs.
 The local workforce system provides access to unemployed workers, knowledgeable staff, and funding support through SBDC partners.
 Customers are informed about opportunities for self-employment and staff help customers understand the demands of entrepreneurship and what is likely to be required.
 Assessments help to determine whether their financial skills, attributes and experience make them good candidates for starting a business.

-4. OPERATIONAL PLANNING: Local Area Workforce Delivery System
+OPERATIONAL PLANNING: Local Area Workforce Delivery System